GlynPrice/DjangoPythonPolls/README.md

 The `dir` command/function can be used to list these attributes:
 eg1               dir(script4)
 eg2               dir(tA01modelAPIpolls)
-Use object and print(object) to identify type of object Use obj.__doc__ to get help
+Use moduleName.object and print(moduleName.object) to identify type of object Use `moduleName.object.__doc__` to try to get help

+(V) DIRECTORY FOR TEST SCRIPTS IN A CONTAINER FOR PYTHON PACKAGE FILES (`__init__.py`)
+See another the section below that deals with `__init__.py` for background details.
+Note no need to setup PYTHONPATH.
+eg1                `import t.script4`
+eg2                `import t.tA01modelAPIpolls`

-Use quit() to exit >>>
+Use quit() to exit the shell.

 ###METHOD2: USE STANDARD PYTHON WITH THE TEST SCRIPT AS A PARAMETER ON THE COMMAND LINE

-DJANGO_SETTINGS_MODULE
+(I) DJANGO_SETTINGS_MODULE
-The the environment variable `DJANGO_SETTINGS_MODULE` needs to be set to connect to the Django software because manage.py is not used in this test method:
+The the environment variable `DJANGO_SETTINGS_MODULE` needs to be set to connect to the Django software, because manage.py is not used in this test method:
-export DJANGO_SETTINGS_MODULE="DjangoPythonPolls.settings"
+export `DJANGO_SETTINGS_MODULE`="DjangoPythonPolls.settings"
-where DjangoPythonPolls is the name of the outer Django-Project location/subfolder
+where DjangoPythonPolls is the name of the outer Django-Project subfolder

-SET-UP DJANGO
+(II) SET-UP DJANGO
-As manage.py is not used in this test method TODO
+As manage.py is not used in this test method, `django.setup()` and `import django` has to be done in the test script.

-PYTHONPATH
+(III) PYTHONPATH
-The environment variable `PYTHONPATH` has to point to the full path of the Django-Project directory, and NOT to the path of the test script .
-This information is used by the import statements for Django-App module (eg import polls.models etc) in the Python test scripts.
-The location-subfolder of the Python test script is supplied on the command line, a shown later below.
-An example for setting-up the variable PYTHONPATH is given below:
+The environment variable `PYTHONPATH` has to point to the full path of the outer Django-Project directory, and NOT to the path of the test script .
+This information is used by the import statements for Django-App modules (eg import polls.models etc) in the Python test scripts.
+The subfolder of the Python test script is supplied on the command line, a shown later below.
+An example for setting-up the variable PYTHONPATH is given below (use the appropriate variation for appending): export PYTHONPATH="/home/glyn/second2twoTraining/repro_DjangoPythonPolls/DjangoPythonPolls"

-STANDARD PYTHON INVOKED FROM THE COMMAND LINE export PYTHONPATH="/home/glyn/second2twoTraining/repro_DjangoPythonPolls/DjangoPythonPolls"
-where DjangoPythonPolls is the name of the outer Django-Project location/subfolder.
+where DjangoPythonPolls is the name of the outer Django-Project subfolder.

+(IV) STANDARD PYTHON INVOKED FROM THE COMMAND LINE
 To invoke a test script from the command line can be done as follows:
-eg1               `python t/script4`
+eg1               `python t/script4.py`
-eg2               `python t/tA01modelAPIpolls`
+eg2               `python t/tA01modelAPIpolls.py`

 ###METHOD3: USE DJANGO-PYTHON INTERACTIVE SHELL AND IMPORT THE TEST SCRIPT

-DJANGO_SETTINGS_MODULE
+(I) DJANGO_SETTINGS_MODULE
-The the environment variable `DJANGO_SETTINGS_MODULE` to connect to the Django software is automatically setup, as the shell is invoked as shown below, using manage.py.
+The the environment variable `DJANGO_SETTINGS_MODULE` used to connect to the Django software is automatically setup, as the shell is invoked as shown below, using manage.py.

-SET-UP DJANGO
+(II) SET-UP DJANGO
 As manage.py is used in this test method then this setup is done automatically

-PYTHONPATH
+(III) PYTHONPATH
 The environment variable `PYTHONPATH` has to point to the full path of the Python test scripts.
 This information is used by the import statement to locate the Python test script.
-For example:
-export PYTHONPATH="/home/glyn/second2twoTraining/repro_DjangoPythonPolls/DjangoPythonPolls/t"
+An example for setting-up the variable PYTHONPATH is given below (use the appropriate variation for appending): export PYTHONPATH="/home/glyn/second2twoTraining/repro_DjangoPythonPolls/DjangoPythonPolls/t"
-where DjangoPythonPolls is the name of the outer Django-Project location/subfolder.
+where DjangoPythonPolls is the name of the outer Django-Project subfolder.

 DJANGO-PYTHON INTERACTIVE SHELL
-Django-Python interactive shell (>>>) can be launched using: `python manage.py shell`
+Django-Python interactive shell (>>>) can be launched using:
+`python manage.py shell`

-At the >>> prompt for the shell the import statement can be used to invoke the Python test script:
+At the >>> prompt for the shell, the import statement can be used to invoke the Python test script:
 `eg1               import script4`
 `eg2               import tA01modelAPIpolls`
 Note that the `reload()` function would have to be used if these scripts were edited after using the import statement while the shell is still running.